 Fine Jewelry Care

-Avoid wearing your fine jewellery in a situations where it may be damaged easily, e.g when doing manual jobs, or sport.
+Avoid wearing your fine jewelry in a situations where it may be damaged easily, e.g when doing manual jobs, or sport.
 Remove items before sleeping and washing.
 Avoid contact with household chemicals perfumes and hairsprays.
-When not wearing your jewellery, keep it in a safe place.
+When not wearing your jewelry, keep it in a safe place.
 Replace in box or pouch, and separate from other items which may knock or scratch it.

 You can clean your jewelry at home with a very soft toothbrush and warm soapy water.
 Dry with a soft cloth after wards.
 Regularly clean your fine jewelry with a jewelry cloth, following the instructions provided.
 Chains can be occasionally cleaned with a jewelry dip for gold, platinum or silver.
 If you feel your jewelry requires a specialist clean.
 We recommend you return to us for cleaning for a small fee.